Junior firefighter

 Junior firefighting is a youth activity mostly organized by fire departments.
-It serves as a means of personal development for the youths, as well as a recruiting pool for the fire departments.
+It serves as a means of personal development for youth, as well as a recruiting pool for fire departments.

-Junior firefighter programs give young people the chance to learn about local fire, rescue, and emergency medical services response organizations in a safe, controlled, educational, and fun way while providing departments with an excellent recruitment mechanism.
-Reaching out to people when they are young has long-range effects, and encouraging youth to take part in the emergency services is extremely beneficial to local communities and departments.
+Junior firefighter programs give young people the chance to learn about local fire, rescue, and emergency medical services response organizations in a safe, controlled, and educational way, while providing departments with a recruitment mechanism.
+Reaching out to people when they are young can have long-range effects, and encouraging youth to take part in the emergency services may be beneficial to local communities and departments.
 Benefits of junior firefighter programs include: